 Is “Mommy, can I have a snack?” something you hear several times a day, most days?
 If it is, you’re not alone.
+Here’s what to do when you have a snack-obsessed child.

 It’s easy to create a chronic snacker when you’re a parent to a little one–their appetites are all over the place, they often don’t finish their meals and can be selective with their food choices, and often “snack foods” are more appealing to them.
 It’s also a lot easier to say “sure, you can have a snack”, then “no, you cannot have a snack” which often results in a “hangry” meltdown.